PolarSoft-Technologies/Go-JJC/README.md

 Do well to read about this package here **<a href="https://github.com/cespare/reflex">Reflex</a>**

+**NOTE: comments are heavily used in this project; doing so ensures proper understanding for beginners.
+If you feel you don't need them simply get rid of the ones you don't need!**

 # Available Modules
 Go-JJC comes with different directories/folders called modules/packages.
 Each module/package does or accomplishes a predefined task.
 The different modules are singly explained below with each file in each module fully documented for better understanding of what's been done: